pulumi/pulumi/docs/design/packages.md

 it's entirely possible that CocoPack exposes a construct that a certain language doesn't support.
 Because CocoIL is designed for interpretation, determinism, and predictability -- and not runtime speed -- all type coercions are checked and throw an exception if an illegal coercion is attempted.
-It is obviously a better choice to verify such conversions where possible in the CocoLang compilers themselves, however this approach naturally accomodates dynamic languages.
+It is obviously a better choice to verify such conversions where possible in the CocoLang compilers themselves, however this approach naturally accommodates dynamic languages.

 CocoPack is serialized in JSON/YAML form, although in the future we may explore more efficient file formats.
 (Markup is rather verbose, yet pleasantly human-readable.)
 Examples in this document will use a YAML syntax for brevity's sake.